Team channels data can be restored at various levels: all of a team's channels, an individual channel, or an individual post.

-The timestamp will reflect the data that the message was restored, not the date that it was sent.
+The timestamp will reflect the date that the message was restored, not the date that it was sent.

 Attachments – files such as images, Word documents, etc., – are not restored together with messages or replies as attachments.

 All files that are attached to messages are saved in the channel in the Files tab and in the team's SharePoint site.
-This means that it is possible to return these files to Teams by restoring the Files folder under Groups & Teams.
+This means that it is possible to return these files to Teams by restoring the group's Files folder.

 Other Elements of Messages